furryfixer/gksudo-pk/README.md

 - **NOPASSWD_LIST: These programs may be run without password authentication (if Sudoer).**
 - **NEVER_AUTH_LIST: These programs are prohibited entirely from launching with gksudo-pk.**

 **THE NEED FOR A SEPARATE POLKIT RULE FOR EACH APPLICATION IS THEREFORE ELIMINATED**.
+SUDO administrative users/groups are used for pkexec authentication in gksudo-pk, NOT polkit administrative groups, although these are often the same (wheel).
 Only one new polkit action/rule pair is needed.
-All other progams will be subject to default polkit/pkexec rules.
-Also, If gksudo-pk polkit action/rules are not installed, NOPASSWD_LIST is ignored, and default polkit rules for pkexec will be used for all authorized programs.
-SUDO administrative users/groups are used for pkexec authentication in gksudo-pk, NOT polkit administrative groups, although these are often the same (wheel).
+All other progams will be subject to default sudo (password) rules.
+If gksudo-pk polkit action/rules are not installed, NOPASSWD_LIST is ignored, and default sudo authorization will be used for all programs not found in "NEVER_AUTH_LIST".

 ## Dependencies
 **bash, sudo, dbus, polkit, zenity**